Crystalline representations and Wach modules in the relative case II: Introduction

 Recent developments in the theory of prismatic $F\textrm{-crystals}$ in \cite{bhatt-scholze-crystals, du-liu-moon-shimizu, guo-reinecke} would suggest that there is a categorical equivalence between the category of Wach modules over $\AR^+$ and (completed/analytic) prismatic $F\textrm{-crystals}$ on the absolute prismatic site $(\Spf R)_{\Prism}$.
-From that perspective, Theorem \ref{intro_thm:crystalline_wach_equivalence} could be seen as an analogue of \cite[Theorem 1.2 \& Proposition 1.4]{du-liu-moon-shimizu}, i.e.\ the categorical equivalence between Kisin descent data (up to twisting) and lattices inside crystalline representations of $G_R$.
-However, a key difference with loc.\ cit.\ is that Wach modules admit a natural action of $\Gamma_R$, instead of a descent datum.
-Nonetheless, as our base ring $R$ is absolutely unramified (at $p$), the action of $\Gamma_R$ is rich enough to recover a $\ZZ_p\textrm{-lattice}$ inside a $\padic$ crystalline representation of $G_R$, thus establising Theorem \ref{intro_thm:crystalline_wach_equivalence}.
+From that perspective, Theorem \ref{intro_thm:crystalline_wach_equivalence} could be seen as an analogue of \cite[Theorem 1.2 \& Proposition 1.4]{du-liu-moon-shimizu}.
+In our constructions, for a lattice $T$ inside a crystalline representation of $G_R$, the definition of $\NR(T)$ is parallel to the Breuil--Kisin case studied in op.\ cit.
+However, there are two key differences: first, op.\ cit.\ uses \cite{brinon-trihan} as an important ingredient but our constructions use \cite{abhinandan-imperfect-wach} instead; second, note that Wach modules admit a natural action of $\Gamma_R$ whereas relative Breuil--Kisin modules are equipped with the prismatic descent data.
+Equipping $\NR(T)$ with a natural action of $\Gamma_R$ is a non-trivial problem and we resolve it by using the theory of Wach modules in the imperfect residue field case from \cite{abhinandan-imperfect-wach} and the theory of \'etale $(\varphi, \Gamma)\modules$ from \cite{andreatta-phigamma} as important inputs.
+Furthermore, as our base ring $R$ is absolutely unramified (at $p$), the action of $\Gamma_R$ is rich enough to establish the categorical equivalence claimed in Theorem \ref{intro_thm:crystalline_wach_equivalence}.

 In the current paper, we provide two applications of Theorem \ref{intro_thm:crystalline_wach_equivalence}.
 The first application, i.e.\ Theorem \ref{intro_thm:purity_crystalline} establishes a certain purity statement for crystalline representations.
-Our result is similar to the purity statement for Hodge-Tate representations in \cite[Theorem 9.1]{tsuji-purity-hodge-tate} and rigidity of de Rham local systems in \cite[Theorem 1.3]{liu-zhu}.
-It should be noted that the purity result in Theorem \ref{intro_thm:purity_crystalline} can also be obtained by combining \cite[Theorem 1.3]{liu-zhu} and unpublished results of \cite[Theorem 5.4.8]{tsuji-crystalline}.
+Our result is similar to the purity statement for Hodge-Tate representations in \cite[Theorem 9.1]{tsuji-hodge-tate-purity} and rigidity of de Rham local systems in \cite[Theorem 1.3]{liu-zhu}.
+It should be noted that the purity result in Theorem \ref{intro_thm:purity_crystalline} may also be obtained by combining \cite[Theorem 1.3]{liu-zhu} and some unpublished works of Tsuji.
 Moreover, the result of loc.\ cit.\ works for general ramified (at $p$) small base.
 A similar statement has been obtained in \cite[Theorem 1.4]{moon} using the results of \cite{du-liu-moon-shimizu}.